-All 19 actions from the Probity and Procurement Audit accepted by Council in June 2015 have been completed in 2016/17 except for the Regulation 17 Audit, which has been completed at the time of writing this report.
+All 19 actions from the Probity and Procurement Audit accepted by Council in June 2015 have been completed in 2016/17 except for the Regulation 17 Audit which has been completed at the time of writing this report.

-The \$34million upgrade of the Katanning Hospital cements Katanning's place as a leading provider of Health services in the Region.
-This project was made possible by Royalties for Regions through the Southern Inland Health Initiative was opened in November 2017.
+The \$34million upgrade of the Katanning Hospital cements Katanning's place as a leading provider of Health services in the region.
+This project was made possible by Royalties for Regions through the Southern Inland Health Initiative and will be opened in November 2017.

-The decision by the Shire of Katanning some years ago to sell the Old Mill and provide \$500k of works was inspired!
-Our whole community have been watching with keen interest as the development of 22 boutique Accommodation rooms, Dome café, Wine bar and Conference space transforms the site.
+The decision by the Shire of Katanning some years ago to sell the Old Mill and provide \$500k of works was inspiring!
+Our whole community and neighbours have been watching with keen interest as the development of 22 boutique accommodation rooms, Dome café, Wine bar and conference space develops at the site.
 The Premier Mill Hotel is on track for an April 2018 opening.
 The investment indicates a level of confidence in our community and we particularly thank the Dome Group CEO Nigel Oakey for his dedication to honouring the history of our town.

-Progress was made during the period to design a new Administration and Civic Centre; this project was started in 2012 when the Council of the day decided to build and locate on the vacant block next to the Old Unit Hotel and subsequently purchased the adjacent building and block as part of the redevelopment.
-These decisions from Councillors over the past decade shows confidence in the future of our community.
-The Project is scheduled to be completed in late 2018.
+Progress was made during the period to design a new Administration and Civic Centre, this project was started in 2012 when the Council of the day made a decision to build and located on the vacant block next to the Old Unit Hotel and subsequently purchased the adjacent building and block as part of the redevelopment.
+This decisions from Councillors over the past decade shows confidence in the future of our community.
+The building is scheduled to be completed in October 2018.